 Thank you for your interest in interning at Food First.
 Interns have played an important role in all aspects of Food First’s work since it was founded in 1975.
 Food First interns work with staff on specific projects for 15 to 40 hours per week for a minimum of three months.
 Internships generally consist of conducting research; writing blogs and newsletter articles; doing Food First outreach at local events; assisting with communications including writing press releases and updating media lists; and copyediting and proofreading; and grassroots fundraising with supporters who give what they can.
 Food First interns are treated as an integral part of the team and are not relegated to menial office tasks, though you will be expected to do your share (no more than 20 percent-time) performing administrative duties.
 Food First internships are unpaid, though we will do our best to assist you in securing funding for your internship if such opportunities are available to you.
 Interns must work on-site at our Oakland office for at least part of their internship, depending on the arrangement made with their supervisor.
-Internships generally fall under one of three categories.

 Please read the following descriptions closely to assess whether a Food First internship is the right fit for you:

 Food First is looking to work with an emerging communicator who understands the importance of storytelling for our movements, and that reallocating resources is key to building a transformed world.

 As a research think tank that receives 60% of its funding from people giving what they can, the successful intern candidate will understand the importance of donor engagement in furthering Food First’s mission, and be excited to expand our base of readers and supporters.
 A storyteller and aspiring logistics master, this intern will help us create personal, engaging, and widely accessible materials that will further expand our research, communications, and development materials.